 When your blood sugar is 500, it is because you have diabetes.
 And because you have diabetes, you need insulin.
 It’s a terrible thing, but to its credit, it’s a fairly straightforward thing.

 However, when your eosinophils are 45%, the diagnosis and the procedure is much less cut-and-dry.
 I will confess that, before this experience, I had a stupidly naive idea about medicine.
 I sort of figured that, you know, when you got sick, you got sick.
 Your doctor could pull out her book of Sick and search the index of your symptoms and find the sick that you had and then give you the medicine you needed to take care of that sick.

 I blame WebMD.

 Turns out, half the time they’re just guessing.
 They think that you have what you have, based on the symptoms, but you could have something else, but hey, if you got better when they treated you for that first thing they thought then that’s fine, they’ll call it a day.
 Or even, like, Thing A is what you probably have, but in your body Thing A looks a little different than it does in everyone else’s bodies, so they have to sort of hope that you respond to the Thing A drugs even though you have Thing A+ because in your body Thing A just is Thing A+.
-It’s confusing as shit.
+It’s confusing.
 And not satisfying.
 And for all the jokes I made about Doctor House, the drama of Hugh Laurie realizing in the last few minutes of the episodes that OH MY GOD, it was actually BLAH BLAH all along but it looked like the BLAH BLAH BLAH because BLAH BLAH BLAH — yeah, that’s pretty damn rare.
 More often than not, they’re just not sure.
 Diseases don’t usually play that nice.